zzz0906/LeetCode/README.md

 1. FIRST we traverse the node list, we add the node to a new list N
 2. Every time we run k times, we reverse the N add it to a new List ANSWER's tail.
 3. We clear the list N. We repeat these operations until we reach the end of the node list.

+The hardest part is part 3.
+We need to reverse the N. We need to reach the end, and scratch the end of the list.
+And do it again.
+Unitl there is no end.

+Attention! if there is no more enough elements for reverse, then keep its original sequence.

+We need to decide whether reverse first then decide whether reach the end (prevent the k is exactly the end.)